MaximeRobeyns/agnfinder/docs/source/inference.rst

 previously saved model will be overwritten.
 If set to ``False``, then a number is appended to the current model's name to make it unique.

+Since a number is not particularly informative, you can also set a unique and ideally informative identifier using the ``ident`` field to differentiate models which might have identical parameters (e.g. trained on different datasets etc.).

+When we want to use a (trained) model to predict galaxy parameters (e.g. median or mode), we can specify the catalogue of galaxy observations that we would like to run the model on using the ``catalogue_loc`` parameter.
+In order to load this successfully, you must also specify the ``filters`` used.

 Model Parameters
 ~~~~~~~~~~~~~~~~

-While each model has slightly different requirements for its parameterisation
+In general, each different model will have a number of parameters which are
-(for instance, the its architecture must be specified), there are some common
+unique to it.
+However, there are some common parameters which are shared across
-parameters which are shared across all models in the codebase.
+all the models in the codebase.

 To reflect this, model parameters inherit a base :class:`ModelParams` class, which
 specifies things such as the datatype, device memory to use and so forth.